dmd-program/dmd-300-master/design-project-2/project-2-interview.md

 Try to find someone with relevant expertise, such as:

 - A professional designer, artist, or media professional
-- A subject-matter expert \(e.g. you're making a website about sustainability; you might interview someone working in that field even if they're not a designer\)
+- A subject-matter expert \(e.g. if you're making a website about sustainability, you might interview someone working in that field even if they're not a designer\)
 - A student from another class
 - Another faculty member at the university \(here's a list of [primary DMD faculty](https://dmd.psu.edu/about/)\)